coder36/bowling/README.md

 What's my score?
 ================

-This my first real firay into ruby, so what better way to explore the language than via a Kata.
+This my first real foray into ruby, so what better way to explore the language than via a Kata.

 *View the [problem](http://code.joejag.com/coding-dojo-bowling-scores/).*